Skip to main content

 Biography

-I am now a postdoctoral research associate in visual medical humanities – to our knowledge this is the first visual medical humanities appointment in the UK!
-In 2021–23, I am co-directing the series Confabulations: Art Practice, Art History, Critical Medical Humanities.
+From 2021–23, I co-directed the series Confabulations: Art Practice, Art History, Critical Medical Humanities; we are now developing this material into a field-defining edited volume, Art and the Critical Medical Humanities, to be published by Bloomsbury in their Critical Interventions in the Medical and Health Humanities series.
 I am also working on a new monographic project, provisionally entitled Critical Interlopers: artists as researchers and collaborators in healthcare and medicine, and co-editing a collected volume for Palgrave Studies in Fashion and the Body, titled Curative Things, which explores the intersections between art, fashion, and health.

 Esteem Indicators